-Enhance your career with a minor that incorporates biology and psychology
+Enhance your career with a minor that incorporates biology and psychology.

-Introductory courses include both Biology and Psychology, introducing students to the basics of both disciplines.
+Beginning courses in biology and psychology will introduce you to the basics of both disciplines.
 Advanced courses in both disciplines provide an in-depth understanding of the nervous system, evolutionary biology, cellular physiology, and sensation and perception.
 You will explore abnormal psychology, developmental psychology, psychobiology, cognition and learning, and social psychology.
-You will have the opportunity for hands-on learning to facilitate their understanding of the concepts presented in the lectures.
+You will have the opportunity for hands-on learning to facilitate your understanding of the concepts presented in the lectures.
 Students can expect will teach these courses.

 You may pursue either the general track or one of two specialized tracks: Biology Major Track or Psychology Major Track.
 These tracks are specialized to assure that students who major in biology and psychology receive an appropriate breadth of experiences within the field of psychobiology to complement their chosen major.